Generic differential equations are strongly minimal: Introduction

 \item Nagloo and Pillay \cite{nagloo2017algebraic} show that results of the Japanese school of differential algebra \cite{murata1995classical, ohyama2006studies, okamoto1986studies, okamoto1987studies5, okamoto1987studies, umemura1997solutions, umemura1998solutions, watanabe1995solutions, watanabe1998birational} imply that Painlev\'e equations with generic coefficients are strongly minimal.
 The techniques employed are differential algebraic and valuation theoretic, relying on very specific properties of the equations.

-\item Work of Freitag and Scanlon \cite{freitag2017strong} for the differential equation satisfied by the $j$-function ultimately relies on point-counting and o-minimality via the Pila-Wilkie theorem as applied in \cite{PilaAO, PilaDer}; the argument there is very specific to the third order nonlinear differential equation satisfied by the $j$-function.
+\item Work of Freitag and Scanlon \cite{freitag2017strong} shows that the differential equation satisfied by the $j$-function is strongly minimal.
+This result ultimately relies on point-counting and o-minimality via the Pila-Wilkie theorem as applied in \cite{PilaAO, PilaDer}; the argument there is very specific to the third order nonlinear differential equation satisfied by the $j$-function.
 Later, Aslanyan \cite{aslanyan2020ax} produced another proof, ultimately relying on similar (stronger) inputs of \cite{pila2016ax}.

 \item Casale, Freitag and Nagloo \cite{casale2020ax} show that equations satisfied by $\Gamma$-automorphic functions on the upper half-plane for $\Gamma$ a Fuchsian group of the first kind are strongly minimal.
 The arguments use differential Galois theory with some additional analytic geometry, and the techniques again are very specific to the third order equations of this specific form.